spockbots/city/docs/html/_sources/design.rst.txt

        We did not have a fix for that.
      - Easy to fix in python while using the previous value.
        Comes back quickly
-   * - Color Sensor reset with mor than one sensor
+   * - Color Sensor reset with more than one sensor
      - Python
      - Not available
      - We implemented this so that all color sensors return always values